Turtle & Tortoise Shells Explained: Functionality, Differences, & FAQ

 How can you tell the age of a turtle or tortoise from its shell?

 It’s a common misconception that you can accurately determine a turtle or tortoise’s age from its shell.
 However, as turtles and tortoises grow, their shells grow with them.
 The bones in the shell produce new cells at the edges, allowing the shell to expand.
 So, larger turtles of a particular species are older than smaller ones.
-It’s important to remember that while older individuals may have more wear and tear on their shells, factors like diet and habitat can also affect shell condition.
+It’s important to remember that while older individuals may have more wear and tear on their shells, factors like diet and habitat can also affect shell conditions.

 Why do some turtles and tortoises have domed shells while others have flat shells?

 The shape of a turtle or tortoise’s shell is largely determined by its habitat and lifestyle.
-Species that live in water often have flatter shells that help them swim and dive, while land-dwelling species typically have domed shells that offer better protection from predators.
+Species that live in water often have flatter shells that help them swim and dive while land-dwelling species typically have domed shells that offer better protection from predators.

 Is it safe to handle a turtle or tortoise by its shell?